 -

-Training is provided to each department or section head in advance of the placement.
+Disability training is available to each department or section head in advance of the placement.
 The OWL coordinators or the employee's job coach are available on a daily basis to help troubleshoot any issues that may arise.

 The job coach supports individuals throughout their journey in employment.
 Job coaches are responsible for identifying employment opportunities for individuals in line with their career goals and building lasting relationships with employers.
 Job coaches assess work opportunities in a location to identify suitable tasks, or tasks that an individual could progress to completing.
 This is called “job carving”.
 Job coaches support individuals in all aspects of their work life, including office social norms, and will fade out their supports as the individual becomes confident and able to work independently.